3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys 3) SNJ AT HOME - Teambuilding & SEL Sierra Nevada Journeys

 4. Find ways to stay calm when angry.

-5. Avoid humiliation or mocking your child.
+5. Avoid humiliating or mocking your child.

 6. Be willing to apologize.